 Other Insurances for the Dental Office

-Of course there are other mandatory insurances, including workers compensation insurance for your employees.
+Of course, there are other mandatory insurances, including workers' compensation insurance for your employees.
+There are other optional coverages you can explore to add more protection and peace of mind.